ivanobruno/JavaScript-QualityOfLife-Project/README.md

 9. [Contact Information](#contact_information)

 ## General Info
-With this simple page, you can search for a city, in a database that includes the best cities in the world, to evaluate its characteristics and choose your next place where you are going to live.
+With this page, you can search for a city, in a database that includes the cities in the world, to evaluate it's characteristics.

 ## Description